nephio-project/docs/content/en/docs/guides/install-guides/common-components.md

-# Installing Required Components

-*Work-in-Progress*
+---
+title: Installing base Nephio components
+description: >
   After installing the environment-specific dependencies, you can install the base Nephio components.
 There are two essential components: Porch, and Nephio Controllers.

+weight: 2
+---

+*Work-in-Progress*

 ### Porch